CatsaCode/AnyText/README.md

 - [x] Upgrade v1.0.1 configs
 - [x] Investigate `private System.Collections.IEnumerator global::UIKeyboardManager.SummonSystemKeyboardAndWaitForResponse(HMUI.InputFieldView input)`
   - [ ] Note that the game needs to be repatched with `oculus.software.overlay_keyboard` but IT DOES WORK HECK YEAAAHHH
+  - [ ] Also note user if it detects the keyboard. `Android::Permission` does not work, measure time open instead
 - [ ] Load fonts